10th Force Support Battalion (Australia): History

 Logistics Battalion and the 1st Division Postal Unit.

 The battalion was awarded a Meritorious Unit Citation for operations in East Timor during INTERFET in 1999–2000, the first logistics unit to be honoured with such an award.

+In March 2026 the 10th Force Support Battalion's 35th Water Transport Squadron and Littoral Riverine Survey Squadron were transferred to the newly-established Littoral Manoeuvre Group.